 But there's more.

 Besides contract management, AI will be crucial in ensuring your contracts are compliant.
-It will heavily impact legal data management and analysis practices, as said by 75% of legal and regulatory compliance, while 43% believe AI to be an effective instrument in mitigating legal risks.
+It will heavily impact legal data management and analysis practices, as said by 75% of legal and regulatory compliance teams, while 43% believe AI to be an effective tool for mitigating legal risks.

 “AI just may well be the final frontier in terms of how legal services are utilized and provided.
 As in-house counsel, don’t run away from it and don’t ignore it.
 Rather, embrace it as, ultimately, it will allow you to do things lawyers love to do: thinking, analyzing, and counseling, while leaving the “grunt” work to the computer.”